 But before that happens, he and Page are working through Google.org on the world’s energy and climate problems.
 They also co-own customized Boeing 767-200 and Dornier Alpha jets, which have scientific equipment installed by NASA that allows experimental data to be captured during flight.

 Google readily admits Brin and Page want “to solve really big problems using technology.”

 But don’t expect Brin to back away from the original search engine he and Page created anytime soon, as every purchase and innovation ties right back in to Google and its advertising, which appears free on millions of website all over the world.

 Even the Android and YouTube purchases, made well after Google became a household name, both tie back in with Google search and advertising.
 Nearly all YouTube videos contain a Google-based advertisement, and the Android mobile unit also ties back into Google through Search, Maps, Apps and more.

-But no matter how much Brin's fortune continues to grow, he doesn't plans to rest and relax anytime soon.
-He's not only a tech giant, but continues to be one of the hardest working entrepreneurs in the world -- and as he works, his fortunes will continue to grow, making him one of the most well-known and wealthiest immigrants to ever hit U.S. shores. ♦
+But no matter how much his fortune continues to grow, he doesn’t plans to rest and relax anytime soon.
+He’s not only a tech giant, but continues to be one of the hardest working entrepreneurs in the world — and as he works, his fortunes will continue to grow, making him one of the most well-known and wealthiest immigrants to ever hit U.S. shores. ♦

 Categories: Movers & Shakers